Maghnie/docs/engineers/analytics.md

 {% tab title="Example" %}

-The _Virtual Heat Meter_ ****was tested in the field, on a boilder at the E.ON Energy Research Center, RWTH Aachen University.
+The _Virtual Heat Meter_ ****was tested in the field, on a boiler at the E.ON Energy Research Center, RWTH Aachen University.
 Thus, a [boiler ](component-data-models.md#heat-pump)was instanced and the respective datapoints pinned to it. __Figure 1 shows the inlet- and outlet timeseries recorded for an exemplary period, along with the heat flow calculated.
 The volume flow during the observed period was constant.

 ![Figure 1: Heat flow determined by the virtual heat meter](../.gitbook/assets/image%20%2832%29.png)
 {% endtab %}